Sewmi-Wijayawickrema/Cyclistic-bike-share-analysis-case-study/README.md

 ### Prepare Phase:
 The following analysis is made up of monthly files for March 2024 through Feb 2025 which consists the latest data of the past 12 months.
-After merging each 12 files using *Excel, the table is consisted of thirteen columns pertaining to the bike trips.
+After extracting all 12 files using *Excel, the table is consisted of thirteen columns pertaining to the bike trips.
-And the coloumn issue data on the ride ID, rideable type, start and end station ID’s and locations, coordinates, and membership type.
+And the coloumns issue data on the ride ID, rideable type, start and end station ID’s and locations, coordinates, and membership type for each sheet.

 ### Process Phase: